 Sydney plastic surgeon Dr Simone Matousek has a special interest in breast fat transfer which she has been doing for over 10 years.
 Nevertheless, she still does a lot of breast implants as not everyone is suitable for a fat graft.
-All plastic surgeries are performed in Sydney in accredited day surgery operating facilities.
+All plastic surgeries are performed in Sydney in accredited hospital facilities.

 Here she outlines who might be best with breast implants, breast fat transfer or a combination of breast implants and fat transfer.

 Breast fat transfer is best in:

 –Those who do not want to commit to further breast augmentation surgeries during their lifetime